 - Advise the employer you are a Co-op student prior to accepting the offer of employment.
-The employer may contact a Career Development Specialist if they have any questions. - Many employers post Co-op positions early to ensure a large pool of candidates.
+The employer may contact a WIL Specialist if they have any questions. - Many employers post Co-op positions early to ensure a large pool of candidates.
 Summer positions are often posted as early as September!
-Make sure you start your search early to ensure that you do not miss opportunities. - Keep in mind some companies will start interviewing candidates before the posting end date, apply early for jobs!
-You may miss out on opportunities if you wait to apply the day the posting closes. - Check job boards frequently for short deadline postings.
+Make sure you start your search early to ensure that you do not miss opportunities. - Keep in mind some companies will start interviewing candidates before the posting end date, so apply early!
+You may miss some opportunities if you wait until the day the posting closes. - Check job boards frequently for short deadline postings.
 Postings may have short deadlines sometimes as little as five days.
 Deadlines may be shorter closer to finals and the work term start date.
-Check the job board frequently to ensure you do not miss any opportunities. - Remember to save a copy of the job postings (print to PDF, don't just save the URL) that you applied to so you can refer to them during the interview stage. - If you have little or no relevant experience, expect to apply to many job postings (20+) to secure a work term. - Apply to all BComm opportunities that you are genuinely interested in and relevant contract or summer postings from other faculties' job boards. - It is an unfortunate reality that some jobs do get cancelled, so submit enough applications to take this into account.
+Check the job board frequently to ensure you do not miss any opportunities. - Remember to save a copy of the job postings (print to PDF, don't just save the URL as it may expire) that you applied to so you can refer to them during the interview stage and you will need it to record the work term on Elevate. - If you have little or no relevant experience, expect to apply to many job postings (20+) to secure a work term. - Apply to all BComm opportunities that you are genuinely interested in and relevant contract or summer postings from other faculties' job boards. - It is an unfortunate reality that some jobs do get cancelled, so submit enough applications to take this into account.